-The walls are made up of 3 round, 12 rectangular, 15 bastions and 2 corner fortresses and at some parts the walls are 25m high.
-Take your time to walk the walls, morning is best it is cooler and less crowded, and check on opening times as they differ throughout the year.
+The walls are made up of 3 round, 12 rectangular, 15 bastions and 2 corner fortresses and at some parts, the walls are 25m high.
+When walking the Dubrovnik walls, morning is best it is cooler and less crowded, and check on opening times as they differ throughout the year.
 It took us nearly 2 hours to walk the walls as there were so many photographic opportunities.
 There are also cafes along the walk to enjoy a coffee, cold drink or just to have a rest and enjoy the views.
 When you walk the walls you must walk in a counter-clockwise direction due to its narrow pathways.

 Fort Lovrijenac – or Kings Landing Croatia if you are a Game of Thrones Croatia Fan

 The Fort is also known as the ‘Dubrovnik Gibraltar” and is located on a sea cliff 37 meters high outside the main walls of the Old City.
 On the Northside, the walls are between 4-6m thick and on the Southside only 1.3 – 3m thick whilst the walls on the Westside are the thickest coming in at 12m thick and on the city side only 60cm.
 If the enemy attacked the city side the thinness of the walls made it easy for those in the city to push back the attackers.
 At the entrance to the Fortress above the door. you will see a Latin inscription it means “You can’t sell freedom for any gold in the world” – this has been the Republic of Dubrovnik’s motto for centuries.